WuXi Healthcare Ventures

 Series D in 2021

-Adlai Nortye Biopharma Co., Ltd. is a clinical-stage biopharmaceutical company specializing in the research and development of innovative cancer therapies and treatments for metabolic diseases.
-Founded in 2004 and based in Hangzhou, China, the company has established research and development and clinical operations in both China and the United States.
-Adlai Nortye has a diverse pipeline of over ten drug candidates, including several in various stages of clinical development, such as buparlisib (AN2025), palupiprant (AN0025), and AN4005, alongside preclinical candidates like AN8025, AN9025, and AN1025.
-The company emphasizes collaborations and internal discoveries to advance its strategic focus on oncology.
+Adlai Nortye Biopharma Co., Ltd. is a clinical-stage biopharmaceutical company based in Hangzhou, China, specializing in the research and development of innovative oncology therapies.
+Founded in 2004 and formerly known as Sinopep Pharmaceutical Inc., the company focuses on developing cancer treatments and addressing metabolic diseases.
+Adlai Nortye operates R&D and clinical operation centers in both China and the United States, emphasizing its global approach to drug development.
+The company has established a robust pipeline featuring over ten drug candidates, including those in various stages of clinical and preclinical development, such as buparlisib, palupiprant, and AN4005.
+Through collaborations and internal discoveries, Adlai Nortye seeks to advance its goal of providing effective treatment options for patients with a wide range of tumor types.

 Zenas BioPharma